manishasapra/manisha-sapra/Monefy_Exploratory_Testing.md

     * #### Purpose : To Validate the app can be used by anyone
     * #### Approach :
         * Change language and validate localization.
-        * Change currency and validate income / expense in different currency.
         * Swiping / Clicking on the app.
         * Filter based on Day, Week, Month or a custom date and validate them.